Lauszus/SmsTrackerApp/README.md

 The code is released under the GNU General Public License.
 _________

-This is an Android app intended to be used with a Weather balloon, RC plain or similar.
+This is an Android app intended to be used with a Weather balloon, RC plane or similar.

 When it receives a SMS with the time and coordinates like so: